Long covid is destroying careers, leaving economic distress in its wake

 She also plans to apply for disability assistance.

-But many patients applying for disability insurance benefits are initially denied and require lengthy appeals, according to patients, doctors, and lawyers, in part because the medical community is still grappling with how to diagnose their symptoms.
+But many patients applying for disability insurance benefits are initially denied and require lengthy appeals, according to patients, doctors and lawyers, in part because the medical community is still grappling with how to diagnose their symptoms.

 The Social Security Administration said in an email that it has received 16,000 covid-related disability claims since December 2020, but the agency would not disclose how many of those were approved or denied.

-Patients, advocates and lawyers said private disability insurers, who offer long term disability coverage through employee benefit plans, have also been denying many claims.
+Patients, advocates and lawyers said private disability insurers, which offer long-term disability coverage through employee benefit plans, have also been denying many claims.

 For individuals who said they can’t work, the denials are frustrating.
 Michael Heidenberg, 48, of White Plains, N.Y., was unable to return to his $60,000 a year job as an academic adviser at Berkeley College, a regional for-profit college that kept him on for four months beyond the 12 weeks of unpaid leave required by the Family Medical Leave Act requirement.
 The college said it could not keep him on the books longer because it would create a hardship for his department, he said.